errsole/errsole.js/README.md

 ### Proxy Middleware Configuration

-If you are having trouble reaching port 8001 due to firewall restrictions or if you prefer hosting the Errsole Dashboard on your main domain/port, you can configure Errsole Middleware in your app.
+If you are having trouble reaching port 8001 due to firewall restrictions or if you prefer hosting the Errsole Web Dashboard on your main domain/port, you can configure Errsole Middleware in your app.

 Just add this code to your app: